RatherRude/Elite-Dangerous-AI-Integration/docs/freeSetup.md

 ```

 ### 1.2 Using Ollama (local)
-https://ollama.com is a thrid-party application that can run the LLM locally on your computer.
+https://ollama.com is a third-party application that can run the LLM locally on your computer.

 *Upsides:*
 - Can be used offline